yugabyte/yugabyte-db/docs/content/index.md

 ### Flexible schema

-OLTP applications (such as retail product catalog, unified customer profile, global identity, transactional systems-of-recordcentralized configuration management etc.) that require a semi-structured yet easily changeable schema.
+OLTP applications (such as retail product catalog, unified customer profile, global identity, transactional systems-of-record, centralized configuration management etc.) that require a semi-structured yet easily changeable schema.
 These applications can benefit heavily from YugaByte’s ability to add/remove attributes in the schema in a completely online manner without any hidden performance issues.
 Such applications use YugaByte’s CQL support.

 ### Time series